HISTORY OF THE ASPENS

 In the Roots

 Many colonies grow larger from year to year, spreading over acres of land.
 In Utah, the oldest known colony, named Pando (“I spread”) is reported to be thousands of years old.
-On the western side of the Rocky Mountains is located in Fishlake National Forest and is also considered one of the largest organism in the world in terms of both volume and mass, measuring 107 acres and 6,000 tons.
+On the western side of the Rocky Mountains is located in Fishlake National Forest and is also considered one of the largest organisms in the world in terms of both volume and mass, measuring 107 acres and 6,000 tons.

 For you shall go out in joy and be led forth in peace; the mountains and the hills before you shall break forth into singing, and all the trees of the field shall clap their hands. -Isaiah 55:12